burbanom/PHENIX-lands-upon-Jupyter/README.md

 # Following the tutorial
 ## Git
-As a nice continuation with previous tutorials from MdlS, you can follow this tutorial using Git.
+As a nice continuation with previous tutorials from the MdlS, you can follow this tutorial using Git.
 To do this simply run:

     $ git clone https://github.com/burbanom/jupyter-comes-to-phenix.git